Home Greek Workshop

 Narrator for Athena: Poseidon and Athena both wanted to be the god of Athens.
 The other gods decided that the winner would be the one who gave the city the most useful gift.

 Narrator for Poseidon: Poseidon struck the rock of the Acropolis with his trident, and a stream of salty water sprang out.
-Athena stamped her foot and there grew the first olive tree.
+Athena stamped her foot, and there grew the first olive tree.
 Olives are good for eating and for oil, but no one can drink salt water.
 The gods made Athena the winner and the city was named after her.

-Athena and Poseidon perform actions and step back
+Athena and Poseidon perform actions

 Narrator for Dionysus: The god of wine and theatre is Dionysus.